Budibase/website/content/blog/how-to-make-a-web-app/index.md

 +++
+author = "Joe Johnston"
-date = "2019-04-23"
+date = 2019-04-23T00:00:00Z
-title = "How to build a web app: A beginner's guide (2021)" description = "Learn the best way to create a web application and deploy it.
-This tutorial will provide you with a simple and informative stepped approach on how to build a web app." author = "Joe Johnston" draft ="false"
+description = "Learn the best way to create a web application and deploy it.
+This tutorial will provide you with a simple and informative stepped approach on how to build a web app." title = "How to build a web app: A beginner's guide (2022)"

 +++
 {{< figure src="/how-to-make-a-web-app/how-to-make-a-web-app.jpg" attr="Picture by [Med Badr](https://unsplash.com/@medbadrc)" alt="How to make a web app" >}}

 In this post, I’m going to show you EXACTLY how to make a web app.